-DURING 2021, BMA DID NOT DETECT ANY TCE IN OUR WATER.
+DURING 2022, BMA DID NOT DETECT ANY TCE IN OUR WATER.

 Important Drinking Water Definitions Term Definition Action Level (AL) The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
 Maximum Contaminant Level (MCL) The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
 Maximum Contaminant Level Goal (MCLG) The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.
 Maximum Residual Disinfectant Level (MRDL) The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
 Maximum Residual Disinfectant Level Goal (MRDLG) The level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.
 Minimum Residual Disinfectant Level (MinRDL) The minimum level of residual disinfectant required at the entry point to the distribution system.
 MCL in CCR Units This column converts the traditional MCL (mg/L) into the required units.
 For instance, the traditional MCL of antimony is 0.006 mg/L. By multiplying by 1,000, the MCL is converted to 6 ppb.
-Treatment Technique (TT) A required process intended to reduce the level of a contaminant in drinking water.
+SMCL Secondary maximum contaminant level is the suggested maximum concentration of a secondary containment for aesthetic, cosmetic, and technical reasons.
+A secondary contaminant at this level is not considered to present a risk to human health Treatment Technique (TT) A required process intended to reduce the level of a contaminant in drinking water.

-Detected Contaminants Table (See Unit Descriptions and Important Drinking Water Definitions below for explanations of the terms used in this table)
+Detected Contaminants Table

+(See Unit Descriptions and Important Drinking Water Definitions below for explanations of the terms used in this table)